LuisAPI/BASA-Chatbot/README.md

 ## About

 BASA (Bot for Automated Semantic Assistance) is designed for internal use by DEPDev employees, providing fast, reliable, and contextually relevant answers about the agency's functions, services, and structure.
-It leverages local language models via Ollama and Laravel’s elegant ecosystem.
+It leverages local language models via Ollama and Laravel's elegant ecosystem.

 ---